Excercise a high degree of caution in Tunisia due to the high threat of terrorist attack.

 - avoid driving outside cities after dark.

-If you wish to drive, obtain an International Driver's Licence before you arrive in Tunisia.
+If you wish to drive, obtain an International Driver's Permit before you arrive in Tunisia.
 For longer stays, contact the Ministry of Transport (Agence Technique des Transports Terrestres) for information on how to obtain a local licence.

-Use only licenced taxis or reputable limousine services, preferably those arranged through your hotel.
+Use only licensed taxis or reputable limousine services, preferably those arranged through your hotel.
 Avoid taxis that openly tout for business, especially outside the airport, hotels and tourist attractions as they will often try to charge high prices.
 Insist that the meter is used.

 Buses are usually crowded.
 Buses and the light railway in Tunis are managed by TRANSTU, the Tunis Transport Company.
 The national transport company SNTRI and Trans-Tour have buses serving remote areas of Tunisia.
-The schedules for buses connecting Tunis to larger cities are available in local newspapers.

 The railway network connects most of the major cities in the north, including Tunis, Bizerte and Beja, and the east coast towns of Sfax and Gabes.
 Trains are quite slow, but more reliable than other forms of public transport.
 Petty crime occurs on city and inter-city trains.
 Be vigilant with your belongings at all times.